TagoreNand/agentic-free-rag-ops/README.md

 ---

-## Why interviewers may like this project
+## How is this project well-rounded

 This repository shows that you can work across the full lifecycle of an applied AI system: